Hypnosis: An Introduction and A lot of Information – Moose and Doc

 In a study by Middleton and Byrd elderly patients with cardiovascular disease who judged themselves happier for 90 days after their hospital stay had lower readmission rates regardless of factors like health on discharge and the length of the hospital stay.

-Another study showed that male war veterans who were seen as optimists had higher levels of pulmonary function and lower levels of pulmonary decline and were less likely to suffer from both angina and heart attacks.
+As a matter of fact, another study showed that male war veterans who were seen as optimists had higher levels of pulmonary function; as well as lower levels of pulmonary decline and were less likely to suffer from both angina and heart attacks.
 (Kubansky).

 There is a wealth of information and studies that illustrate the mind-body link.